hydroinfo-prasad/hydroinfo-prasad.github.io/_pages/about.md

   - /about.html
 ---

-Prasad is currently working as a Postdoctoral Researcher at Kansas State University, USA.
+Prasad is currently working as a Postdoctoral Researcher at Kansas State University, USA [Project link](https://www.k-state.edu/engagement/innovation-and-partnerships/interdisciplinary-institutes/water-institute/our-work/satrap/).
 His research focuses on agro-hydrology and hydro-meteorology.
-During his PhD in Civil Engineering at the Indian Institute of Technology Kanpur, he developed real-time fog prediction methods using uncertainty-aware Bayesian Neural Networks (https://fog.iitk.ac.in).
+During his PhD in Civil Engineering at the Indian Institute of Technology Kanpur, he developed real-time fog prediction methods using uncertainty-aware Bayesian Neural Networks [fog.iitk.ac.in](https://fog.iitk.ac.in).
 Prasad is passionate about leveraging advancements in the geospatial and machine learning domains to tackle critical challenges in environmental modelling and forecasting, with a focus on remote sensing and citizen-science methods.

 ---